isaacpeel/solesonic-mcp-server/docs/security.md

 Authorization
 - Global rule: all requests require authentication
 - Tool-level restrictions via @PreAuthorize
-  - Weather tool requires GROUP_MCP-GET-WEATHER
+  - Weather tool requires ROLE_MCP-GET-WEATHER
-  - Jira tools require GROUP_MCP-CREATE-JIRA
+  - Jira tools require ROLE_MCP-CREATE-JIRA
-- There is no hard-coded required scope for /mcp in this repository; use group/scope-based method constraints to control access to individual tools.
+- There is no hard-coded required scope for /mcp in this repository; use group/role/scope-based method constraints to control access to individual tools.

 Token acquisition (example - placeholder)
 - Using a client credentials grant (your IdP will differ):